Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery: Experiments

 \textbf{Environment adaptation experiments.} In the first series of experiments, we modify a property of the \unidir environments after training, as illustrated on Figure \ref{fig:bench_summary}.
 First, we vary the gravity coefficient in a neighborhood grid of size 20 around the default value (i.e. 1).
 We jointly refer to these experiments as the gravity-update setting.
 Second, we vary the actuators input-to-torque coefficients for a whole leg of the robot in a neighborhood grid of size 20 around the default value (i.e. 1).
 We jointly refer to these experiments as the leg-dysfunction setting.

-\textbf{Task adaptation experiments.} In the second series of experiments, we modify the task of the \antmaze environment by moving the target position after training.
-This has no impact on the physics of the environment but directly modifies the reward signal.
+\textbf{Task adaptation experiments.} In the second series of experiments, we modify the task of the \antmaze environment by moving the target position after training, which directly modifies the reward signal.
 New target positions are sampled uniformly on the 2D plane delimited by the maze.

-For both series of experiments, we train all methods on the nominal versions of the environments for two hours and re-evaluate the final output of the training phase on the modified environment or task.
+For both series of experiments, we train all methods on the nominal versions of the environments for exactly two hours and re-evaluate the final output of the training phase on the modified environment or task.
 Specifically, for each method, we enumerate all their learned skills, evaluate them one hundred times in the modified environment, and pick the one that performs best in terms of median fitness across evaluations.
 Each experiment is repeated with 5 different seeds and the maximal fitnesses obtained are reported on Figure \ref{fig:adapt_exps} for the environment and task adaptation experiments.

+\textbf{Results and analysis.} First, note that, on the environment adaptation experiments, \pgame and \pgaaurora are performing on par with \mirl methods in the case of small perturbations, i.e. when the coefficient is perturbed by less than 50\%.
+Methods that do not leverage policy gradients (i.e. \me and \aurora) are outperformed on all tasks in this regime.